Email: t dot grant at warwick dot ac dot uk

 Teaching and supervision

 I have supervised MA dissertations on early modern Cleopatras, Milton, Wyatt and Petrarch, early modern theatre and on factionalism at the court of Henry VIII.
-My current PhD students are working on Lady Mary Wroth's classical influences; Thomas Johnson, the early eighteenth-century pirate printer; and the after-life of Queen Elizabeth I. In the past I have supervised doctorates on James Shirley’s Irish Plays, on Caroline Lord Mayors’ pageants and James Shirley in the Restoration.
+My current PhD students are working on Thomas Johnson, the early eighteenth-century pirate printer and the after-life of Queen Elizabeth I. In the past I have supervised doctorates on James Shirley’s Irish Plays, on Caroline Lord Mayors’ pageants and James Shirley in the Restoration.
 I would be delighted to hear from anyone planning to start a research degree on aspects of early modern drama, especially on Shirley and his contemporaries.

 On the English undergraduate course, I usually teach on EN228 Seventeenth Century Literature and Culture or EN301 Shakespeare and Selected Dramatists.
 I also run two 15 CATS courses, Early Modern Drama (term 1) and Restoration Drama (term 2) which can be taken together or combined with other 15 CATS courses.
 My undergraduate teaching expertise also includes drama from Greek tragedy to the present day and late medieval literature.
 Undergraduates wishing to write a final year dissertation on seventeenth-century drama (including Restoration Drama) are encouraged to contact me.

 - Real Animals on the Stage, ed.
 Teresa Grant, Ignacio Ramos and Claudia Alonso, special issue of Studies in Theatre and Performance 38.2 (2018), "Introduction" and ‘‘“A Pleasant Tragicomedy, the Cat Being Scap’t”?: William Sampson’s The Vowbreaker (1636) and the Instability of Genre’